 5. Really Talk About It

-You don’t have to share your personal story if you’re not ready for it.
-Instead, bring maternal mental health into your everyday chats, whether at parent group meetings, social gatherings, or online.
-This might look like mentioning an article you read, thoughtfully checking in with someone, or bringing up a statistic.
+You don't have to share your personal story if you're not ready.
+Instead, bring maternal mental health into your everyday conversations — at parent group meetings, social gatherings, or online.
+Mention an article you read.
+Thoughtfully check in with someone.
+Bring up a statistic.
+Make it normal.

 Looking Ahead